visit-dav/largedata/help/using-for-uploads.md

   * Works ok for small files, less than 5-10MB.
 The actual size limit depends on several factors which are likely outside the knowledge of sender and recipeint.
+  * Cyber-filtering can often remove certain types of file attachments.
 * Attachments to [SRE issue](https://github.com/visit-dav/live-customer-response/issues) comments
   * Only a handful of specific file extensions are supported.
   * Image files (`.gif`., `.png`, `.jpeg` and `.jpg`) < 10MB.